Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Maps/MinMaxScale/README.md

-# Min Max Scale
+# Min-Max Scale

-This demonstrates how to set the minimum and maximum scale of an ArcGIS Map.
+This sample demonstrates how to set the minimum and maximum scale of a map.

 ![](screenshot.png)

 ## How to use the sample
-Use the mousewheel to zoom in and out of the map.
+Use the mousewheel or pinch gesture to zoom in and out of the map.
 Notice that the scale of which you can do that is limited by the application.

 ## How it works
-1. Create a MapView QML object, and create a Map child.
-Set the basemap and dimensions to whatever you like.
+1. A MapView is declared with a nested Map object as a child.
+The streets basemap is then added as the map's basemap.
-2. Map QML objects have two properties called `minScale` and `maxScale`: the latter restricts how far you can zoom out, and the former how far you can zoom in.
-Individually, set these properties to the desired range (`maxScale` must be less than `minScale`, though).
+2. The Map QML object has two properties called `minScale` and `maxScale`.
+The latter restricts how far you can zoom out, and the former how far you can zoom in.
+These properties are set to a desired range while ensuring that `maxScale` is less than `minScale`.

 ## Relevant API
- - minScale
+ - Map.minScale
- - maxScale
+ - Map.maxScale

 ## Tags
 Maps, 2D, scale, minScale, maxScale